-As a health professional, you can help your patients be informed about how their medication – and other substances they may be taking – can affect their driving.
+As a health professional, you can help your patients be informed about how their medication – and other substances they may be taking such as illegal drugs and alcohol – can affect their driving.
 You can help them make good choices about whether or not they’re safe to drive.

 Access free continuous professional development resources

 Substance impaired driving is when a person’s ability to drive is affected because they have taken a drug or medication, a combination of these or combined them with alcohol.

 It’s illegal to drive when impaired, whatever the cause of the impairment (symptoms, illness, injury) and police will enforce this law.

 Five types of medications most often prescribed by New Zealand doctors make up three-quarters of those that may impair driving:

 - heart medications (beta blockers/calcium channel blockers)